Ceibo exposes two distinct authentication models:

 - Up to 5 active keys per account.
 Revoke unused keys to free a slot.

-- The plaintext key is shown once at creation and never persisted in recoverable form.
-Store it in a secrets manager.
+- The plaintext key is shown once at creation and never persisted in

 - Names are unique per account — duplicates return

-409 Conflict. - Revocation is soft (sets
+- Revocation is soft (sets

-revoked_at) and idempotent.
-Revoked keys remain visible in the dashboard for audit but are rejected by the API.
+keys remain visible in the dashboard for audit but are rejected by

 Rotation

-There is no in-place rotation.
-To rotate:- Mint a new key in the dashboard.
+- Mint a new key in the dashboard.

 - Deploy it to your client.